perfsonar/docs/pwa_configure.rst

 Unlike Apache, Nginx uses a single CA file for better performance.. so you have to join all .pem into a single ``trusted.pem file``

-You may have to change Apache's config similarly, if using an RPM install.
+Typically, Apache will just work with RPM installs, but you may have to change Apache's config similarly, if using an RPM install.

 Authentication Service (pwa-auth)
 =================================